vioSpark/placeholder/index.md

-# Hello
+# [placeholder]

+Hi,
 I'm Mark a graduating data scientist.
 Take a look at my projects while I figure out the rest...
-_If you're in a hurry this should tell everything [numpy, pandas, pytorch, matplotlib, networkx].. sometimes some embedded development in C-variant_
+_If you're in a hurry this should tell everything [numpy, pandas, pytorch, matplotlib, networkx]_

 ## Stuff I've partly written